 PSA tests also have other limitations:

 - Certain health issues, such as obesity, can cause PSA scores to become lower.
 There is also some medication, such as drugs that are used to treat urinary tract problems and benign prostatic hyperplasia, which can lower the production of the protein.
 Thus, the test may not accurately resemble the development of prostate cancer in men who meet these conditions as their psa levels might be normal even if they do have developed cancer in their prostate.

 - As much as 42% of all men who have been diagnosed with prostate cancer through a PSA test didn’t have tumors that resulted in any harmful symptoms throughout their entire lifespan.

 - Some men with prostate cancer have normal levels of PSA proteins, while others have elevated levels of the protein.
 This means that a man who has prostate cancer, but normal PSA protein scores, cannot be pre-diagnosed with a PSA test.

 Prostate problems among men are rather common.
-While benign prostatic hyperplasia and an infection in the prostate can be problematic, prostate cancer can be fatal, but often doesn’t cause symptoms before cancer starts to grow.
+While benign prostatic hyperplasia and infection in the prostate can be problematic, prostate cancer can be fatal, but often doesn’t cause symptoms before cancer starts to grow.
 For this reason, a routine PSA test is often recommended for men.

-In conclusion, the PSA Test is a routine investigation but one that offers valuable information about the health of the prostate.
-As you have seen, psa levels can indicate prostate problems and they are essential for the prostate cancer prevention.
+In conclusion, the PSA test is a routine investigation but one that offers valuable information about the health of the prostate.
+As you have seen, PSA levels can indicate prostate problems and they are essential for prostate cancer prevention.